MaartenDesnouck/google-apps-script/README.md

 ```

 ## Local development
-- Standalone scripts can be referenced by Name, container bound script projects must be referenced by projectsId.
+- Standalone scripts can be referenced by name, container bound script projects must be referenced by projectId.
-- You can find all projectsIds from the url of the details page in [My Scripts](https://script.google.com/home/my)
+- You can find a projectIds from the url of a details page in [My Scripts](https://script.google.com/home/my)

 #### Setup a new script project or clone an existing one